smicer66/CBT/readme.md

 ## Technical Details

-The HandyMate web application is developed using Laravel a PHP framework
+The CBT web application is developed using Laravel a PHP framework

 ## Install PHP
 Before proceeding, make sure your computer has PHP installed.
 See these instructions to set up the project dependencies.